Kiaazad/0GUI-Adds/game/0GUI adds/Music Controls/readme.md

-Give the player ability to control the games music.
+Give your players the ability to control the games music.

 - Show the name of playing pice.
 - Show thetime stamps